Wedding Photographer Workflow

 Rather than repeatedly offer the same advice on social networks like Facebook or Twitter, I decided to share my thoughts and experiences in this detailed article on managing files and developing a solid wedding workflow.
 I hope you find this information helpful!

-Some photographers will argue that you're putting all of your eggs in one basket when you use large cards for weddings.
-However, there's an easy way around that argument.
+Some photographers argue that you're putting all of your eggs in one basket when you use large camera storage cards.

 As a further step to prevent loss, I never remove the memory cards from cameras outside of my home studio.
-My memory cards are inserted in my cameras before I leave my office and they are only removed when I’m back in my office after the wedding.
+My memory cards are inserted in my cameras before I leave my office and they're only removed when I’m back in my office after the event.

 My second photographer uses the cards I provide, removing them from an indestructible Pelican Memory Card Case when we arrive at the first event location.
 They then return those cards to that same memory card case at the end of the event.